Plumsail/documents-docs/source/flow/actions/document-processing.rst

 Compress PDF document
 -------------------------------

 Compresses a source PDF document.
+Please check out the `article <https://plumsail.com/docs/documents/v1.x/flow/how-tos/documents/optimize-pdf-size.html>`_ about using the action.

 .. note:: Curently, the action is only available in custom connector.
-Please find out how to create one in this `article <../create-custom-connector.html>`_ .
+Please find out how to create one in this `article <https://plumsail.com/docs/documents/v1.x/flow/create-custom-connector.html>`_ .

 .. rubric:: Output Parameters